Is Assault with Bodily Injury a Felony in Texas?

 - Class C misdemeanors usually occur when the threat of assault or a provocative action takes place.
 Penalties usually include a fine of up to $500.

 - Class B misdemeanors occur when assault occurs during a sports game.
 Penalties can include up to 180 days in jail and/or a fine of up to $2,000.

 - Third-degree felonies occur when the case involves security officers, emergency services personnel, public servants, and instances of domestic violence.
 Penalties can include up to 10 years in state prison and a fine up to $10,000.

 - Second-degree felonies occur when domestic violence is involved, the perpetrator has a criminal record of similar assault offenses, aggravated assault occurs, or the offense involves choking.
 Like third-degree felonies, this crime is punishable by up to 10 years in prison and a fine up to $10,000.

 Are you facing charges for assault with bodily injury in Texas?
+Contact a domestic abuse lawyer in Houston today.
 If so, you are not alone and help is available.
 With a Texas defense attorney on your side, you will have access to the resources, knowledge, and skillset you need to defend your case in a court of law.
 Contact your lawyer as soon as possible following your arrest to discuss your legal options.